DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

 * SSH into the master instance `ssh -i /path/to/key/<key_name>.pem  ubuntu@ipv4.of.ec2.instance`

-* Download the installer onto the instance (both the atlas_installer.py and atlas_team.tgz)
+* Download the installer onto the instance (both the atlas_installer.py and atlas_team.tgz).
+These two files are provided by Dessa.

 * Create a conda environment: `conda create -y -n atlas-team python=3.6.8`